Facebook Pixel

 • Shodhana Chikitsa

-Let’s learn what happens in each one and how they help us feel better.
+Let’s learn what happens in each one and how they are traditionally used for wellness support.

 What is Shamana Chikitsa in Ayurveda?